cleanlab/tlm/README.md

 Automatically detect hallucinated/incorrect responses in: Q&A (RAG), Chatbots, Agents, Structured Outputs, Data Extraction, Tool Calling, Classification/Tagging, Data Labeling, and other LLM applications.

-Use TLM to: guardrail AI mistakes before they are served to user, escalate cases where AI is untrustworthy to humans, discover incorrect LLM (or human) generated outputs in datasets/logs, or boost AI accuracy.
+Use TLM to:
+- Guardrail AI mistakes before they are served to user
+- Escalate cases where AI is untrustworthy to humans
+- Discover incorrect LLM (or human) generated outputs in datasets/logs
+- Boost AI accuracy

 Powered by *uncertainty estimation* techniques, TLM **works out of the box**, and does **not** require: data preparation/labeling work or custom model training/serving infrastructure.